meltano/meltano/docs/src/docs/installation_to_venv.md

-# Alternative Virtual Environment Based Setup
+# Alternative Virtual Environment Setup

-We suggest you create a directory where you want your virtual environments to be saved (e.g. `.venv/`).
+If not using [pipx](https://pipxproject.github.io/), we strongly suggest you create a directory where you want your virtual environments to be saved (e.g. `.venv/`).
 This can be any directory in your environment, but we recommend saving it in your Meltano project to make it easier to keep track of.

 Then create a new virtual environment inside that directory: